Holiday Plants: Which Are Toxic and Which Are Safe

 Ornamental peppers, Capsicum annuum, are edible but hot.

-Ornamental peppers, more popularly known as the Christmas Pepper Plant, Capsicum annuum, are not toxic.
-Do not confuse this plant with the Winter Cherry Plant, Solanum pseudocapsicum (see information above), which is highly toxic to humans and pets.
+Ornamental peppers, better known as the Christmas Pepper Plant, Capsicum annuum, are not toxic.
+Here is the catch: do not confuse this plant with the Winter Cherry Plant, Solanum pseudocapsicum, described just above, which is highly toxic to humans and pets.
+The two can look alike on a windowsill.
+The peppers themselves are edible but genuinely hot, so a nibble can burn the mouth or leave capsaicin on the skin.
+Keep them out of reach of small children who might mistake them for a sweet treat.

 Holiday Cactus – Safe